ctmrbio/estimate_seq_depth_notebooks/REPORT.rst

     :figwidth: 75%
     :alt: Boxplots of biopsy samples.

-    Boxplots of biopsy sample type.
+    Boxplots of biopsy sample differences.

 Assembled and reads mapped back to ORFs